Top 12 UX trends 2023

-When Tom Cruise walked around shopping malls in Minority Report, we were awed by the personalised ads he received from the billboards.
-Fast forward from 2002 to 2019, and the future is already here.
+When Tom Cruise walked around shopping malls in Minority Report, we were awed by the personalized ads he received from the billboards.
+Fast forward from 2002 and the future is already here.

-Muzli points out that with the rise of machine learning and artificial intelligence, organisations now have an opportunity to personalise their offerings and experiences based on the behaviour of their customers.
+Muzli points out that with the rise of machine learning and artificial intelligence, organizations now have an opportunity to personalize their offerings and experiences based on the behavior of their customers.

-You already know this feature from streaming services like YouTube, Netflix, and Spotify—but you can expect to see it in other areas as well now and in the future.
-Any organisation with a focus on great UX should keep up accordingly.
+You already know this feature from streaming services like YouTube, Netflix, and Spotify—but you can expect to see it in other areas like finance and news now and in the future.
+Any organization with a focus on great UX should keep up accordingly.

 Muzli also brings up another important UX trend: simplified authentication.
-As the years online have passed and the number of services and websites have risen astronomically the last 20 or so years, so too has the number of passwords we have to contend with.
+As the years online have passed and the number of services and websites have risen astronomically, so too has the number of passwords we have to contend with.

 Some services demand more and more complicated combinations of letters, numbers, and characters, thus making it still more impossible for you to actually remember a password for a given service.
 And it doesn’t always help to let the browser store the password either.

-As a result, we might witness new forms of more UX-friendly login methods, like biometric authentication, temporary passwords, or magic link.
+As a result, we might witness new forms of more UX-friendly login methods, like biometric authentication, temporary passwords, or magic links.